Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

          -----END RSA PRIVATE KEY-----
 ```

-Refer to [Certificate Management](/docs/configuration/certificate-management) for certficate configuration of the entire solution
+Refer to [Certificate Management](/docs/configuration/certificate-management) for configuring certificates for the entire solution.

 ### Specify different certificates

-If you don't use cert-manager for your cluster, you can specify a certificate for each ingress of this chart.
+If you do not use cert-manager for your cluster, you can specify a certificate for each ingress of this chart.

-It's possible to define a different certificate for each ingress.
-Change values listed below. keep an empty line after the key or the certificate.
+It is possible to define a different certificate for each ingress by changing the values listed below.
+Keep an empty line after the key or the certificate.

 ```yaml
 global: